gavodachs/docker-dachs/README.md

 (host)$ docker run -dt --name dachs --link postgres -p 80:80 chbrandt/dachs:server
 ```

-After doing it, we go to <http://localhost> (in our web browser) to see the
+After those lines, go to <http://localhost> (in the web browser) to see the
-default DaCHS web interface; _DaCHS-on-Docker_ is running.
+default DaCHS web interface.
+_DaCHS-on-Docker_ is running.

+Surely, there is no data in there, in the next section we'll go through an
+example of how to feed it a dataset.

-Now...before going to the next session, let's do a small trick...just because
+But before going to the next session, let's just handle for a moment the Docker
-we like tricks ;)
+command-line interface to change the state of DaCHS .
 Let's modify the _name of our site_.

 The next commands will modify the content of a Dachs's configuration file, and
 then we will restart `gavo` (the `dachs` daemon):
 ```